curl/everything-curl/curl.md

 again.

-Later on, someone suggested that curl could actually be a clever "backronym" (where the first letter in the akronym refers back to the same word): "Curl URL Request Library"
+Later on, someone suggested that curl could actually be a clever "backronym" (where the first letter in the acronym refers back to the same word): "Curl URL Request Library"

 While that is awesome, it was actually not the original thought.
 We sort of